On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Introduction

-In the fundamental Geometric-Algebraic Duality, homomorphisms of algebras correspond to maps of spaces; in particular, homomorphisms to a field correspond to points\,---\,one manifestation of which is the Gelfand--Kolmogorov theorem~\cite{gelfand-kolmogorov}.
-Buchstaber and Rees managed to extend that to $n$-homomorphisms\,---\,which they showed to correspond to maps to the symmetric powers of spaces.
+According to general Functional-Algebraic Duality (see e.g. Shafarevich~\cite{shaf:a}), spaces correspond to rings and maps of spaces correspond to ring homomorphisms.
+In particular, points correspond to homomorphisms to fields.
+One manifestation of this principle is the Gelfand--Kolmogorov theorem about rings of continuous functions~\cite{gelfand-kolmogorov}.
+In Buchstaber and Rees's theory, this was extended to $n$-homomorphisms\,---\,which were showed to correspond to maps to the $n$th symmetric power of a space.

-The authors of the present text, around 2004, were studying relation of Berezinian and exterior powers.
-Recall that Berezinian or superdeterminant is the super analog of the usual matrix determinant.
-The crucial difference is that it is rational.
-It does not arise from super exterior powers (defined using the sign rule) in any obvious way.
-There is no top power: the sequence of the exterior powers of a superspace stretches infinitely to the right, and there is no place for a superdeterminant there.
-(This leads to various non-trivial and unexpected effects in supermanifold integration theory.)
-Nevertheless, we discovered a completely non-obvious connection; in particular, it is possible to express Berezinian via the supertraces of exterior powers as a ratio of certain Hankel determinants (which are polynomial invariants of a supermatrix).
-The key to our theory was the use of the ``rational characteristic function'' $\Ber(1+z\mathbf{A})$ of a linear operator $\mathbf{A}$ acting on a superspace.
-Its expansion at zero gives the supertraces of all exterior powers while the expansion at infinity gives in particular Berezinian.
-The fundamental statement is a ``universal recurrence relation'' linking the two expansions.
+The authors of the present text, around 2004, studied relation of exterior powers and Berezinian (superdeterminant).
+The crucial difference from the usual determinant is that Berezinian is rational and not polynomial.
+Moreover, the numerator and the denominator of the standard formula for Berezinian have no separate invariant meaning.

+Berezinian does not arise from super exterior powers defined using the sign rule in any obvious way.
+There is no top power: the sequence of the exterior powers of a superspace stretches infinitely to the right, and there is no place for superdeterminant there.
+(This in particular leads to various non-trivial and unexpected effects in supermanifold integration theory, into which we do not go here, see~\cite{tv:gitnew}.)

+Nevertheless, we found that there is a non-obvious connection between Berezinians and super exterior powers; in particular, it became possible to express Berezinian of a supermatrix as the ratio of Hankel determinants built on the supertraces of its exterior powers (and which are polynomial invariants).
+The key to our theory was the use of a ``rational characteristic function'' $\Ber(1+z\mathbf{A})$, where $\mathbf{A}$ is a linear operator on a superspace.
+Its expansion at zero gives the supertraces of all exterior powers $\Lambda^k(\mathbf{A})$, while the expansion at infinity gives in particular $\Ber \mathbf{A}$.
+The fundamental statement here is a ``universal recurrence relation'' linking the two expansions.
 See~\cite{tv:ber}.